 The rates of violence against both men and women is far higher where there are dominant constructions of masculinity, and peer pressure to conform to these expectations.
 3 When male violence does occur, it is often condoned or excused (‘he just couldn’t control himself’), and women who also believe these gender norms are also less likely to report it.

 Nobody wins here.
 Many men who are raised to believe in these values, but who lack power having been denied access to the rewards such values supposedly offer due to culture or class – and who never encounter alternative narratives – become angry, depressed, violent and destructive.
 This toxic model of masculinity leaves boys and men struggling to cope with trauma and feelings they are taught are ‘feminine’ and therefore weak, unable to feel safe enough to talk, and full of shame and stigma.

 What we need now more than ever is a revolution of our mainstream archetypes of masculinity.
 We need to expose the domination paradigm for the destructive myth that it is, and place the Christ model of peace, respect, trust, safety, and caretaking of each other and the planet at the helm.

 In your church community, SAFER encourages you to do the following:

 - Individually or in groups encourage and support self-reflection to consider personal male privilege and power, and to critically explore their own assumptions about gender roles and stereotypes

-- Teach on different models of gender and humanity – models that valuing peaceful coexistence, mutual tolerance, caretaking of each other and of the planet
+- Teach on different models of gender and humanity – models that value peaceful coexistence, mutual tolerance, caretaking of each other and of the planet

-- Use non-violent role models and engage men as positive role models for boys, in particular, men who display peacemaking, non-violence, empathy and compassion
+- Use non-violent role models as positive role models for boys – in particular, men who display values of peacemaking, non-violence, empathy and compassion

 - Avoid over-emphasising men’s leadership in prevention at the expense of acknowledging work by women, or allowing men to dominate discussion in mixed settings at the expense of women’s voices